-The Philadelphia Homeowner’s Guide To Shutters and Replacing Windows08/21/2017Holly Perron You know what you can expect when you get plantation shutters in your Philadelphia home: amazing style, fantastic light control, and effective insulation for a more comfortable home.
-But what if disaster strikes, resulting in you needing to replace your window?
+The Philadelphia Homeowners Guide To Shutters and Replacing Windows08/21/2017Holly Perron You know what you can expect when you get plantation shutters in your Philadelphia home: amazing style, fantastic light control, and effective insulation for a more comfortable home.
+But what if disaster strikes, like if you need to replace your window?
 What needs to happen with your shutters?
 Fortunately, we can help.
 Here’s what you need to know about how shutters and window replacements interact.You can replace windows without replacing your shuttersPossibly the question we’re asked the most about window replacements is if you can replace your windows without getting rid of your shutters.
 The answer in almost every case is a resounding yes!
 It’s pretty uncommon that a set of plantation shutters will interfere with replacing a window pane, and in those cases the shutters easily detach from the window frame and can be reinstalled after the work is done.
 There may be the odd case where your new windows could not work with your existing shutters, for instance if you’re installing tilt-in sash windows or crank handle windows.
 If that’s the case, you can still keep your shutters.
-Our installers can find a solution to coexist with the new windows, whether it’s a different frame or swapping how your shutters are mounted.If You Have The Right Shutters, You Might Not Need Replacement WindowsWhy are you replacing your windows?
+Our installers can find a solution to coexist with the new windows, whether it’s a different frame or swapping how your shutters are mounted.If You Have The Right Shutters, You May Not Need Replacement WindowsWhy are you replacing your windows?
 If your window is cracked or beginning to break, that’s understandable.
 But what if you’re in the market for a new window just because you want better insulation, or for better looks?If that’s the reason, what you might actually need is a higher quality window treatment.
 A window treatment designed for energy efficiency like Polywood faux wood shutters can offer you better control over your home temperature than almost any double-pane window.
 With something like shutters, you can completely change the look of your windows, with half the hassle.
-Not to mention, plantation shutters are a more profitable home investment, because they are both an architectural feature and an aesthetic addition.You Don’t Need To Do Anything to Put In ShuttersSome homeowners in Philadelphia think that you have to replace your windows, frame, or trim before you can install shutters.
+Not to mention, plantation shutters are a more profitable home investment, because they are both an architectural feature and an aesthetic addition.You Don’t Need To Do Anything to Put In ShuttersSome Philadelphia homeowners think that you have to replace your windows, frame, or trim before you can install shutters.
 That’s absolutely not true.
 Even if your windows have a unique shape, opening mechanism, or tilt a certain way, Sunburst can design shutters that operate seamlessly in tandem with your window setup.
-From a custom mount that pairs with your window trim, to a custom build that makes room for an opening lever, there’s no additional work required.Any More Questions About Shutters and Replacing Windows?If you have any questions about replacing a window that has shutters on it, or need to install shutters on a replacement window, Sunburst Shutters Philadelphia is here to help.
+From a custom mount that pairs with your window trim, to a custom build that makes room for an opening lever, there’s no extra work required.Any More Questions About Shutters and Replacing Windows?If you have any questions about replacing a window that has shutters on it, or need to install shutters on a new window, Sunburst Shutters Philadelphia is here to help.
 Call our team at 215-874-4897 today or use our contact form below to get your questions answered.
 And be sure to check out our Frequently Asked Shutter Questions for more info.